CS Royal Yacht: Damage and capture during the blockade of Galveston

 On November 8, 1861, the Royal Yacht was caught in a surprise attack launched from the USS Santee at 02:30 AM while she was anchored outside Bolivar Point Lighthouse.
-The captain of the Santee, Commodore Henry Eagle, and Lieutenant James Edward Jouett planned to capture or destroy the steamer CSS General Rusk that was anchored near Pelican Spit, Galveston.
+The captain of the Santee, Commodore Henry Eagle, and Lieutenant James Edward Jouett planned to capture or destroy the steamer CSS General Rusk, which was anchored near Pelican Spit, Galveston.
 The initial plan to enter through Bolivar Roads was abandoned when the first launch ran aground near the Rusk, alerting Confederate sentries to the attack.
 As Jouett led his men back towards the Santee, they encountered the CS Royal Yacht at 02:30 AM.
 Planning to either capture or disable the vessel, the first launch came under heavy friendly fire from the second Union launch, leading to two deaths.
 Eventually, Gunner William Carter and Jouett boarded the schooner and held the Confederate crew hostage while the rest of the men on their launch boarded.

 However, a general retreat was mistakenly sounded by the second launch crew, causing the Union troops to flee the ship they had just captured.
 Although Jouett and Carter were on board unsupported for a short while, their troops returned and the schooner was captured.
 The thirteen Confederate prisoners, including Chubb, were escorted to the USS Santee and later paroled.
-For his actions, Jouett was commended by Real Admiral David Farragut of the West Gulf Blockading Squadron.
+For his actions, Jouett was commended by Rear Admiral David Farragut of the West Gulf Blockading Squadron.

 At 03:30 AM, the watch on another patrol vessel, the CS Bayou City, lowered their boats to investigate the fire on board the Royal Yacht and extinguished it minutes before the magazine exploded.
 At 09:00 AM, the Royal Yacht was towed alongside the CSS General Rusk to remove arms and ammunition.
 Her upper hamper was ruined but the hull was intact.
 On November 11, she was returned to Captain Charles Chubb.

 Later service and recapture by Union forces

 On May 10, 1862, Colonel Joseph J. Cook of the Confederate States Artillery asked Commander William Hunter to provide Captain Thomas Chubb with the arms and equipment to fit out the schooner for harbour service.
 The Royal Yacht is known to have served again with CS Bayou City off Galveston as late as the end of October 1862.
-Some time during the next 5 months, she was fitted out as a blockade runner for the Confederate forces during the Gulf Blockade.
+Some time during the next five months, she was fitted out as a blockade runner for the Confederate forces during the Gulf Blockade.
 On April 15, 1863, the schooner engaged in a chase with the USS William G. Anderson, a gunboat of the Union Navy, while carrying bales of cotton.
 Although the Anderson was initially unable to catch the Royal Yacht, she came within shooting distance after a six-hour chase and forced Captain Chubb to surrender.